-  Mexico is considered the centre of domestication of corn, as such continues to be one of the most representative plant species of the country, housing the greatest diversity of corn in the world with at least 59 native varieties.
+Mexico is considered the centre of the domestication of corn and as such continues to be one of the most representative plant species of the country, housing the greatest diversity of corn in the world, with at least 59 native varieties.
 Corn continues to be the basic crop of self-consumption for rural and indigenous communities.
 Along with the production of tortillas, its main form of consumption, it is the basis of food for most of the urban and semi-urban population.
 At least 600 ways of preparing corn for food have been identified in the country.

 However, industrialisation and the global market have significantly transformed the ways in which corn is produced and consumed in Mexico.
 The Mexican market has been flooded with American corn, mostly transgenic.
 Even though in December 2020 a Presidential Decree that banned transgenic corn was released, it is still of great urgency to continue to defend, inform and raise awareness about the importance of native corn that privileges the biocultural wealth of Mexico.

 As mentioned before corn constitutes the base of the Mexican diet and the informal food stalls in Mexican urban areas aren't the exception, this type of commerce constitutes a third of Mexico's city's food sales.
 These food stalls continue to use disposable plastic as the main way to serve and sell food, disregarding the law that bans single-use plastics such as containers and plastic bags.